The following tables describe the validated

 1. Table G reveals that while African-American cases were more likely to be exaggerated, other races, from Caucasian to American Indian to Oriental Asian, are not immune to this tendency to overstate ages.
 The real problem of exaggeration is that it distorts the data and hides the true oldest individuals, as someone who really is 110 or more is not likely to outlive someone who is 95 but who claims to be 120 years old.

 2. It should be noted that, although most exaggerators were still over 90 years old; a majority of them were over 100.
 Thus, simply judging by one's appearance in a photograph is clearly insufficient, even though, in the more extreme cases, it may have been obvious the person was not close to the age being claimed.

-This Table is the culmination of many years of demographic research, and we plan to update it periodically.
-The first Edition was posted on November 27, 2002, the second was posted on February 23, 2003, and the third was posted on April 1, 2007.
+This Table is the culmination of many years of demographic research, and we plan to update it periodically (about every six months).
+The first one was posted on November 27, 2002.

 As of July 24, 2004, Click for Table H of the first Validated Supercentenarian indexed by Country-of-Birth, prepared by Robert Young and Louis Epstein for publication at the request of Dr. Aubrey de Grey, Editor-in-Chief of one of our newest journals entitled, Rejuvenation Research.